sumanbgl/udacity-azure-data-engineer/README.md

 What will I learn tomorrow?
 Complete concept 5,6, 7 in the lesson Implementing Data Warehouses in Azure

 What issues are blocking my progress?
 Not right now.

+- 26th July 2022

+Day-26 : DE

+What did I learn today?
+Learnt the concepts of ingesting data into azure (concepts - 7,8,9) in lesson  Implementing Data Warehouses in Azure

+What will I learn tomorrow?
+Plan to complete concept 5,6 in the lesson Implementing Data Warehouses in Azure

+What issues are blocking my progress?
+Not right now.